chocolatethunder/CPSC_449_Java/README.txt

 ********************************************************

 You may:

-Place only one (1) .java file in the /ref folder.
-This java file contains all the methods that will compile into commands.jar and will be imported into methods.jar at RUNTIME.
+Place only one (1) .java file in the /ref folder and run "ant main".
+This java file contains all the methods that will compile into commands.jar which can be then imported into methods.jar at RUNTIME.

-- or -
+- OR -

 You may place as many "command" jar files in the root folder and import them into method.jar at RUNTIME one at a time.